Bringing metalwork manufacturing in-house

 Machinery worker for bringing manufacturing in houseMachinery worker for bringing manufacturing in house

-There aren’t many industries that haven’t faced unprecedented challenges in the last 2 years.
+There aren’t many industries that haven’t faced unprecedented challenges in the last few years.
 For some it has meant the need to either diversify or scale back production.
 For others, particularly in the metalwork manufacturing industry it has brought the need to do much more manufacturing in-house than before.

-Outsourcing, although potentially expensive, has long been a part of our industry.
+Outsourcing (or sub-contracting), although potentially expensive, has long been a part of our industry.
 Yet the more we reconnect with our industry colleagues, the more we discover they are starting to explore the possibility of bringing manufacturing in-house.
 And they are therefore looking at buying the metalwork machinery to do themselves, what they relied on others to do previously.

 This is due to a variety of reasons.